 These tunnels are an import part of Lake Tahoe’s history.
 You can learn more about the area with this 25 fun facts about Tahoe.

 Read More: You’ll also find a ton of history on this scenic drive around Lake Tahoe.
-It also has some railroad history and historic buildings from Tahoe’s recreation boom in the early 1900’s.
+It also has some railroad history and historic buildings from Tahoe’s recreation boom in the early 1900’s, including information on the lovely Vikingsholm Castle.

 Visiting the Tunnels Today